maribrokenhearts/BILLIE.EILISH.IS.A.GOD/README.md

 i like to play ukulele 🎸

-my instagram i @mari.brokenhearts follow me! 🍱
+my instagram is @mari.brokenhearts follow me! 🍱

 can you contact me for my instagram or my email 📫